wmo-im/GTStoWIS2/README.rst

    topic is: ca/montreal_canadian_met_centre_que/observation/land/ca
    ahl=SACN37 CWAO 090807, topic=ca/montreal_canadian_met_centre_que/observation/land/ca

-This provides a means of inspection and consideration o
+This provides a means of inspection and consideration of the hierarchy. one can add lines to the end of the file to put in more tests.

 Conventions